samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

   - Outdoor urban
   - Indoor dense urban (penetration margin of 18 dB)

-- Best coverage is computed for single tone transmission and $\Delta f = 3.75$ kHz
+- Best coverage is computed for single-tone transmission and $\Delta f = 3.75$ kHz

 ### Coverage Comparison (1/3)
 - The outage probability of NB-IoT at 100 b/s is almost null for all cases whereas it reaches 36% for LoRaWAN in indoor dense urban environments